d3x0r/JSOX/README.md

 that ojects that have a toJSOX know of the JSOX module instead.
 The result of the callback should be a string, and is up to the toJSOX method to include quotes if it is a string value.
 Any string may result that is valid JSOX.

-Regsitering the same name more than once throws an error.
+Registering the same name more than once throws an error.

 ``` js
 function stringTest() {